Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+April 27

+Re: retirement, rather than taking 'another bite at the apple,' why not take a bite at a whole sweet new fruit (low-hanging?
+Cherry?) and gobble that up?

 April 26, the last day of the first month of my retirement.